Magnonic spin Joule heating and rectification effects: Introduction

-Here, we theoretically investigate spin and heat transport in hybrids consisting of a superconductor (S) interfaced with a ferromagnetic insulator (FI).
+Here, we theoretically investigate spin and heat transport in hybrids consisting of a superconductor (SC) interfaced with a ferromagnetic insulator (FI).
 Our focus is on exploiting the strong nonlinearities available in this hybrid for new device concepts and fundamental physics.
 Hence, we evaluate the superconducting state self-consistently.
 Our first key finding is that magnonic spin current flow results in a spin-Joule heating given by $I_m^2 R_m$, where $I_m$ is the magnon current and $R_m$ is the spin resistance.
 This finding is not specific to the hybrids considered and bears relevance for magnon chemical potential driven spin transport in general.
 In bulk magnets, the spin-Joule heating power per unit volume becomes $\pmb{j}_m^2 \rho_m$.
 Here, $\pmb{j}_m$ is the magnon current density and $\rho_m$, the spin resistivity, is defined via $\pmb{j}_m = - \pmb{\nabla} \mu_m / \rho_m$, where $\mu_m$ is the magnon chemical potential~\cite{Cornelissen2016}.
-Our second set of findings demonstrates a control over the transport coefficients, such as spin and thermal conductances, in the S-FI interface via spin-splitting in the S layer.
+Furthermore, accounting for dipolar interactions that do not conserve spin, we find new contributions to spin Joule heating that are absent in conventional Joule heating.
+Our second set of findings demonstrates a control over the transport coefficients, such as spin and thermal conductances, in the SC-FI interface via spin-splitting in the SC layer.
 Further, via self-consistent calculations, we demonstrate a hysteretic rectification effect in the spin current vs. spin chemical potential difference.
 This is rooted in the dependence of the superconducting state on the spin chemical potential, as the latter results in depairing of spin-singlet Cooper pairs~\cite{Bergeret2018}.
 Besides the interesting directionality, such an ``I-V'' characteristic could enable devices with inbuilt memory and threshold behavior, beneficial in some unconventional computing architectures~\cite{Markovic2020}.